-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Aurora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Aurora isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Aurora are a mix of both white- and blue-collar jobs.
 Overall, Aurora is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Aurora who work in office and administrative support (13.62%), sales jobs (10.78%), and management occupations (8.17%).

 Also of interest is that Aurora has more people living here who work in computers and math than 95% of the places in the US.